Feefo logo

 Install a Heat Pump

-Heat pumps are a highly energy efficient way to heat your home and significantly reduce carbon emissions.
+Heat pumps are a highly energy-efficient way to heat your home and significantly reduce carbon emissions.

-They pair perfectly with smart controls, underfloor heating and low‑temperature heating systems.
+They pair perfectly with smart controls, underfloor heating, and low-temperature heating systems.

 Upgrade Lighting to Low Energy Options

-Swapping old light bulbs for low energy lighting or LED solutions is quick, cheap, and contributes to the EPC score.
+Swapping old light bulbs for low-energy lighting or LED solutions is quick, cheap, and contributes to the EPC score.

 Fix Draughts and Heat Loss Points

 Small leaks can cause big inefficiencies.
-Draught‑proofing helps prevent heat escaping, energy waste and higher energy bills.
+Draught-proofing helps prevent heat escaping, energy waste, and higher energy bills.

 This quick fix supports other upgrades and enhances comfort immediately.